chiedolabs/react-boilerplate/README.md

 - In development you can override any environment variables in a .env file.
 See [this](https://github.com/motdotla/dotenv) for details.
 Make sure you keep .env in your gitignore.
 - In production, you can just set your environment variables as usual.
 - If you set an `API_URL` environment variable, it will be available to your app at `window.API_URL` since we have passed it to index.ejs.
 This is useful for having different endpoints in production and development.

+# Credits

+- All of the hot reloading functionality comes from the [React Transform Boilterplate](https://github.com/gaearon/react-transform-boilerplate)